 Obviously these prophecies have not been fulfilled and the time prophesied for them has long since passed.
 According to scripture, this makes Benny Hinn a false prophet (Deut 18:20-22).

-If the people who support Benny Hinn took heed of this command and warning, Benny and the others like him would disappear and both the Church and the world would be better for it.
+If the people who support Benny Hinn took heed of this command and warning, he and the others like him would disappear and both the Church and the world would be better for it.
 But Christians are too ignorant of doctrine now, and experience means far more to them.
 Indeed, one Pentecostal man, owner of a bookshop which sold Pentecostal books exclusively, once told me this very thing, that experience carries more weight with him than doctrine.
-As long as they see Benny doing his fake miracles and speaking words of scripture to which he has no right, not being a saved and godly man, he will continue to fleece them.
-As the saying goes, “a fool and his money are quickly parted”.
+As long as they see Benny Hinn (and his ilk) doing fake miracles and spewing out false prophecies he will continue to fleece them.
+As the saying goes, “a fool and his money are easily parted”.

 Kenneth Copeland

-And, so far is the truth from what Pastor Copeland says about Jesus’ “emaciated, poured out, little, wormy spirit without legal right”, that the apostle Peter writes of Jesus going to the underworld in power and triumph: “He was put to death in the flesh, but made alive in the spirit, in which also he went and made a proclamation to the spirits in prison” (1 Pet 3:18-19).
-Jesus, in between his death and resurrection, went to the underworld (Jude 6) to proclaim his victory over them and to assure them of their final judgment.
+And, so far is the truth from what Pastor Copeland says about Jesus’ “emaciated, poured out, little, wormy spirit without legal right”, that the apostle Peter writes of Jesus going to the underworld in power and triumph: Christ…being put to death in the flesh, but quickened by the Spirit: By which also he went and preached unto the spirits in prison (1 Pet 3:18-19).
+According to many evangelical teachers, Jesus, in between his death and resurrection, went to the underworld (Jude 6) to proclaim his victory over them and to assure them of their final judgment.

 The Source of Their Power is Obvious